masonwatson/FigCommissionAnalyticsAPI/README.md

 ## Troubleshooting Client Side

-If website does not work, it might be due to a CORS error.
+If the website does not accept the localhost, it might be due to a CORS error.
 In that case, please clone the FigCommissionAnalyticsWeb repo and run it locally.
 ```bash
 cd C:\
 git clone https://github.com/masonwatson/FigCommissionAnalyticsWeb.git